autodistill/autodistill/docs/index.md

 You can use Autodistill on your own hardware, or use the [Roboflow hosted version of Autodistill](https://blog.roboflow.com/launch-auto-label/) to label images in the cloud.

+With Autodistill, you can label data for and train object detection, segmentation, and classification models.
+You can also label data for and train text classification models.

 <div align="center">
   <p>
     <a align="center" href="" target="_blank">